radar/ryanbigg.com/_posts/2018-01-28-hiring-juniors-redux-2.md

 Better teams ship better software and better software means happier users.

-So that's my third point: you should hire a junior developer because it makes your team better.

-### The Talent Code

-If all of that wasn't convincing enough, then I would encourage you to read a book called "The Talent Code".
-As the subtitle says "Greatness isn't born.
-It's grown."
-It's about 300 pages long.

-The book covers how skills of all varieties are grown in sports, music and plenty of other areas.
-All the industries that are covered in the book have active mentorship and apprenticeship programs.
-Yet, this is not deeply cared about in the programming community for reasons mentioned earlier: we're still quite a young community.
-We aren't mature enough to think long- and-hard about mentorship and the sustainability of talent in this community within our companies.

-I'll let you in on the secret that's in the Talent Code: for anyone to get better at anything, they need to practice the hell out of it, have a passion for it _and_ they need to have a good mentor who is encouraging and can provide sound advice.

-You should definitely read this book.
-It really helped me understand why it's important to mentor newbies in any community, and taught me a bit about _how_ people learn.
-It's definitely worthwhile to read.

-One thing that it really highlighted for me was that the best of the best, the Beyonces, the Kanyes, and the Ricks, didn't just one day appear out of thin air.
-They were trained over _years_ and that's how they got where they were.

-How do we expect to have more of our own great talent to hire if we're not hiring those non- senior people and letting them improve their skills by practicing on real world applications?
-Remember: these people need to practice the hell out of programming, have a passion for it and they need to have a good mentor.

-These people do not simply pop into existence.
-This isn't the Matrix: we can't just plug in, and a few seconds later we just _know_ Rails like Keanu and Kung fu.
-These juniors have to be taught.

-We have to grow talent if we want talent.
-The Talent Code helped me understand this point very clearly.

-## Hiring juniors at Culture Amp
+## Hiring Juniors at Culture Amp

-Now I am not saying that every company utterly refuses to hire and train juniors.
-That is certainly not the case.
-There are already companies out there who are hiring juniors, which is great to see.
-For instance, we have Culture Amp, Zendesk, Envato and Hooroo all running active mentorship programs in Melbourne, and that's just the companies that I know off the top of my head.

-I mentioned Zendesk, Envato and Hooroo's apprenticeship programs just before.
-But the best one is Culture Amp's and I make this claim earnestly and from the bottom of my extremely large ego.
-I'm the Junior Engineering Program Lead at Culture Amp.

-I know for a fact that with even a few months worth of training, these junior developers can be productive, because we're making it happen at Culture Amp.
-We just hired seven new junior developers last year, and that makes ten juniors total at Culture Amp.
+I know that juniors make teams better because we're making it happen at Culture Amp.
+I live and breath this stuff as Culture Amp's Junior Engineering Program Lead.
+My entire job is to train juniors up so that they can be productive members of their teams.

+Last year, Culture Amp hired seven new junior developers.
+We now have ten junior developers across the company.
 This is a ratio of about one-in-five developers at Culture Amp being a junior developer.

+Here are the ten juniors that we currently have at Culture Amp.
 Each of these juniors comes from a diverse background: They're not all 20-35, white, and male and yet our company is still in business.
 Amazing, I know.

 These juniors are a lot more fresh-faced than I was when I was a junior developer.
 Here's a photo of junior-me.
 Definitely not fresh-faced.